tbenavi1/Kraken-SBT/README.md

 ```
 The last argument is the number of processing threads used for the computation, as before.

 For this project, I run my tool using the i100 dataset as a query.
 Thus, the user must download the dataset from http://www.bork.embl.de/~mende/simulated_data/.
+I then run jellyfish count and jellyfish dump as before (see setup.sh) to get the file containing all the unique kmers for the query.
+Wherever you save this kmer dumps file, you can give as the queryfilename argument to the query function.